obakegaku/TumTum/README.md

 Sub-step programming, variable step length, step probabilty, volume automisation as well as full or partial pattern randomisation is avaible for experimenting with.

 __The Tracks__
+There are four instrument tracks on TumTum, each one has four voice profiles that can be selected.
 - Click
 - Subby
 - Squinth